hedyhli/tree-sitter-cognate/README.md

 <img src="https://raw.githubusercontent.com/hedyhli/tree-sitter-cognate/main/screenshot.png" width=300/>

-The vim plugin is great but for a wider reach of editor support a tree-sitter grammar is needed.
-Working on this instead also lets me procrastinate on my other WIP project, [an online cognate playground](https://github.com/hedyhli/cognate-playground), for which I've decided to not simply use a server and a sandbox and wrap around the official cognate CLI (and instead make everything purely frontend).
+The official vim plugin is great, but for a wider reach of editor support a tree-sitter grammar is needed.

-My cognate knowledge is extremely, extremely limited partly due to the unfinished status of the official tutorial, and partly due to my being an exceptionally slow reader of C source code.
-I was quite intrugued by ideas in this language and since no one else seems to be working on these (tree-sitter and online playground)...
-Here we are.
+This project also came from the need of a parser with JavaScript bindings for another WIP project, [an online cognate playground](https://github.com/hedyhli/cognate-playground), for which I've decided to not simply use a server and a sandbox and wrap around the official cognate CLI (and instead make everything purely frontend).

 ## Editor support